bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Okay, so just to quickly recap, taproot in general, you've got this key spend path, and you can put a bunch of scripts in a tree as well.
 And the key spend path is great because you've got all these scripts, but if you don't need to, you just sign for the one key and you don't have to reveal any of the scripts.
 So that's really nice.
-And we do get to take advantage of that a little bit in simple temporary channels, but not as much as you would hope.
+And we do get to take advantage of that a little bit in simple taproot channels, but not as much as you would hope.
 So I don't know where you were.

-Oliver Gugger: 00:06:06
+Mark Erhardt: 00:06:06

 In the key path spend, we get to benefit from that in what case.
 So let's remind ourselves when we have multi-hub payments, we create a smart contract that locks in funds.